 A similar strategy has driven 3G and 4G mobile deployment.
 Governments combined to conduct independent testing of availability throughout the region, which sent testing vehicles across more than 2,300 kilometers of roads.
 The effort paid off by letting governments bring objective data to their negotiations with carriers about where towers should go to provide the broadest possible coverage.
 But Ipswich has been as ready to partner with the private sector as to pressure it.
 Acting as intermediary, Ipswich has coordinated between property developers and NBN to direct NBN investment in conduit to areas where property developers or the city are launching construction, which saves all parties time and money.
 The Ipswich City Council has simultaneously worked to raise awareness of the NBN deployment within the community by facilitating community education sessions on the NBN rollout, providing presentations to City Stakeholder Groups about the benefits of NBN and adding NBN construction impacts and rollout timings to Council e-newsletters, social media posts and advertisements.

-Ipswich has just commenced a major redevelopment of its city center, where digital technologies will be used to attract commercial and residential tenants and to improve public safety through video monitoring, license plate and facial recognition software.
+As of 2015, Ipswich has commenced a major redevelopment of its city center, where digital technologies will be used to attract commercial and residential tenants and to improve public safety through video monitoring, license plate and facial recognition software.
 Green standards will make the city center one of the most sustainable in Australia.
 When it is completed in 2031, it will mark the emergence of one of the nation’s model cities.

 In the News

 Smart21 2011 | 2012 | 2015 | 2016 | 2017